-- The Inspector General conducts audits.
+- The Inspector General conducts audits of all Treasury departments.

 - The Financial Crimes Enforcement Network investigates and prosecutes tax evaders, counterfeiters, and forgers.
-It aids the War on Terror by identifying and freezing funds of terrorists.
+It also aids the War on Terror by identifying and freezing funds of terrorists.

 How It Affects the U.S. Economy

 The Treasury auctions Treasury bonds to pay for the U.S. debt.
 The 10-year Treasury note sets the benchmark rate for all other long-term debt.
 The Treasury yield reflects the demand for government debt.
 The greater the demand, the lower the yield.
 That reduces interest rates on fixed-interest 15-year and 30-year mortgages.

-Treasury faces a critical role whenever Congress delays raising the debt ceiling.
+The Treasury plays a critical role whenever Congress delays raising the debt ceiling.
 Once the public debt hits the ceiling, Treasury must stop auctioning new Treasury notes.

-Once it exhausts these emergency measures, Treasury must rely on incoming tax revenue to pay the government's bills.
+Once it exhausts these emergency measures, the Treasury must rely on incoming tax revenue to pay the government's bills.
 For most of the year, that's not enough.
 It may not be able to pay benefits to Social Security and Medicare recipients.
 Federal employees may have to be furloughed.

 How It Affects You

 When demand is high, it keeps the price of imports low, reducing inflation.
-But the U.S. current account deficit threatens to reduce confidence in the dollar's value.
+But the current U.S. account deficit could reduce confidence in the dollar's value.
 That would increase the cost of imports, aggravating inflation.
 Worse, it could also trigger a dollar crash.